 Museum Admission: $5 general admission, $3 seniors (62+)

 Free for Purchase College faculty, staff, and students, museum members, and children ages 12 and under

-The Neuberger Museum of Art is an integral part of Purchase College and a vital center of community engagement as the premier museum of modern, contemporary, and African art in Westchester and Fairfield counties.
+The Neuberger Museum of Art is an integral part of Purchase College and a vital center of community engagement as the premier museum of modern, African, Latin American, and contemporary art in Westchester and Fairfield counties.

-Founding patron Roy R. Neuberger (1903–2010) championed the art of his time, and the Neuberger Museum of Art continues his commitment by celebrating the art of our time.
+Founding patron Roy R. Neuberger (1903–2010) championed the art of his time, and the Neuberger Museum of Art continues his commitment.
 From experimental or art-historical perspectives, the Neuberger features eight changing exhibitions each year, ranging from single-artist presentations to thematic surveys and newly commissioned artist projects.

 Recent exhibitions include:

 As a teaching museum, the Neuberger renders even the most unfamiliar and challenging content accessible to a wide range of audiences through a variety of educational materials, learning opportunities, scholarly publications, and the presence of well-trained docents.

 An array of interpretive programs, as well as admission, is always free to members of the Purchase College community.
 The museum offers family programs, opening receptions, and other events.

 For updates or comments on the contents of this page…